 MEAC Announces Weekly Bowling Honors, presented by Coca-Cola

-NORFOLK, Va., — North Carolina A&T State graduate student Katie Robb was selected as the Mid-Eastern Athletic Conference (MEAC) Bowler of the Week, presented by Coca-Cola, the conference office announced today.
-University of Alabama Birmingham freshman Madison Colston was named the MEAC Rookie of the Week.
+NORFOLK, Va. — North Carolina A&T State graduate student Lauren Tomaszewski was selected as the Mid-Eastern Athletic Conference (MEAC) Bowler of the Week, presented by Coca-Cola.
+Monmouth University freshman Morgan Davis was named the MEAC Rookie of the Week.

-Robb (Gr., Swedesboro, N.J.) helped the Aggies go 8-5 on the weekend at the Mount Shootout hosted by Mount St. Mary’s.
+Tomaszewski (Gr., O’Fallon, Ill..) helped the Aggies clinched the 2024 MEAC regular season title after going 8-0 at the MEAC #2 meet.
 As a team, N.C.
-A&T collected a total pinfall of 13,659 and averaged 210.1 pins per game.
-Robb finished fourth individually to lead the Aggies with a total pin count of 1.123 and a 224.60 average.
+A&T collected a total pinfall of 8,911.
+Throughout the eight matches of traditional format, she finished first in the MEAC with a 21.97 average per frame.
+Tomaszewski tallied a 57.8 strike percentage while averaging 9.22 pins on her first ball and converting 84.8 percent of her makeable spares.

-In traditional format she finished first in the MEAC this past weekend with a 22.46 average per frame, while she was fourth in baker format with 20.75 average per frame.
-For the weekend, Robb averaged 21.41 pins per frame, had a 56.9 strike percentage while averaging 9.34 pins on her first ball.
+Davis (Fr., North Richland Hills, Texas) helped the Hawks finish fifth at the MEAC #2 hosted by Norfolk State.
+Monmouth picked up nine wins on the weekend with a total team pinfall of 8,422 pins.
+The rookie from North Richland Hills, Texas averaged 20.81 pins per frame.
+She tallied an 88.9 percent sum of fill.

 Other Top Performers